 - Maltese: A Maltese is the other half of a Maltipoo’s genes.
 Both breeds are sensitive, affectionate, and social.
 A Maltipoo has a higher intelligence level, is easier to train, and has a higher exercise need than a Maltese.

-- Yorkshire Terriers: Yorkshire Terriers and Maltipoos are both small dogs that make an excellent companion pet.
-Yorkshire Terriers are smaller than Maltipoos with an average weight of just 5.5 pounds compared to the 12.5-pound average weight of a Maltipoo.
+- Yorkshire Terriers: Yorkshire Terriers and Maltipoos are both small dogs that make excellent companion pets.
+Yorkshire Terriers are smaller than Maltipoos, with an average weight of just 5.5 pounds compared to the 12.5-pound average weight of a Maltipoo.
 Both breeds are also intelligent and affectionate.
 Maltipoos make a better family dog than a Yorkshire Terrier, though.